candycode/candycode.github.com/site/portfolio/index.md

 #QTest

-Library for macro recording and automatic testing of Qt GUI applications: record events and play them back at a later time with the desired speed.
+Library for macro recording and automatic testing of Qt GUI applications: record events and play them back at a later at the desired speed.

 Support for snapshots and checkpoints included.